VijayRod/demo/container-storage/logs/port_block.md

-The following commands are for a Linux node.
+The following commands are for a Linux node:

 ```
 # To drop packets sent to a destination port.